ShekharMaharaj/data-analysis/README.md

 # data-analysis
-Collection of data analyses as Jupyter notebooks
+Collection of data analyses on various databases as Jupyter notebooks